10 Best Beaches in Santa Cruz, CA

 Whether you enjoy sunbathing, swimming, picnicking, or playing volleyball along the shore, find the best places to visit, with our list of the top beaches in Santa Cruz.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

 1. Main Beach

 Since 1907, visitors have flocked to the Santa Cruz Beach Boardwalk amusement park, which is listed as a California Historic Landmark.
 The Giant Dipper roller-coaster ride and the old-fashioned Looff Carousel are National Historic Landmarks.
-Visitors also enjoy taking a walk along the Boardwalk's seaside promenade while admiring the beach scene and the outdoor arcade games.

 Besides its thrilling roller coasters and kiddie rides, the Beach Boardwalk offers all the trappings of a classic seaside amusement park.
 Snack stands sell favorite boardwalk foods like corn dogs, cheeseburgers, and seafood chowder bread bowls.
 Visitors can also indulge in special treats such as saltwater taffy, chocolate-dipped bananas, caramel apples, root beer floats, and ice cream in fresh-baked waffle cones.